pixeldroid/lsdoc/docs/_api/pixeldroid/lsdoc/models/_TypeInfo-description.md

-Stores properties of a Type.
+Provides access to properties and members of a loomlib Type definition.

+@see DefinitionConstruct